 (Leading to A.A.S.
+Degree)

-Degree) Advisor: K Hollins CODE: ACA
+Advisor: K Hollins

+CODE: ACA

-Program Description: The Accounting Technology program is designed to prepare students for entry-level accounting positions in accounts payable, accounts receivable payroll, and inventory.
+Program Description: The Accounting Technology program is a technical program designed to prepare students for entry-level accounting positions in accounts payable, accounts receivable, payroll, and inventory as well as enhance the skills of persons currently employed in accounting who wish to advance.